 You're probably thinking you don't really need coupons but trust me coupon marketing is one of the best ways to drive sales to your membership website.

 MemberPress is already thinking ahead with yet another feature that many other plugins are not yet doing.

 Complete Front End User Experience

-When members sign up to your site, there entire user experience will happen on the front end of your site.
-Yup no more “/wp-admin/”, this is great for branding and will help with users feeling more comfortable with spending money with you and your site.
+When members sign up to your site, their entire user experience will happen on the front end of your site.
+Yup no more “/wp-admin/”, this is great for branding and will help with users feeling more comfortable with spending money on you and your site.

 They're quite a few other features but the ones I mentioned are what separates MemberPress from the pack, I didn't see anything about an API but I hope they plan on having some custom integration functions in the future.

 MemberPress is off to a good start, I hope to see allot of new things added to it.